Invasive species in the United States: Economic impact

-The economic impacts of invasive species can be difficult to estimate. especially when an invasive species does not affect economically important native species.
+The economic impacts of invasive species can be difficult to estimate especially when an invasive species does not affect economically important native species.
 This is partly because of the difficulty in determining the non-use value of native habitats damaged by invasive species and incomplete knowledge of the effects of all of the invasive species present in the U.S. Estimates for the damages caused by well-known species can vary as well.
 The Office of Technology Assessment (OTA) has estimated zebra mussel economic effects at $300,000 per year, while a United States Army Corps of Engineers study put the number at $1 billion per year.
-The United States government spends an estimated $1 billion annually to recover from the invasive Formosan termite, investing $1 billion of this budget in areas surround New Orleans, a major port city.
+The United States government spends an estimated $1 billion annually to recover from the invasive Formosan termite, investing $1 billion of this budget in areas surrounding New Orleans, a major port city.
 Estimates of total yearly costs controlling invasive species range from $1.1 billion to $137 billion per year.

 In 1993, the OTA estimated that a total of $100 million is invested annually in invasive species aquatic weed control in the U.S. Introduced rats cause more than $19 billion per year in damages, exotic fish cause up to $5.4 billion annually, and the total costs of introduced weeds are estimated at around $27 billion annually.
 The total damage to the native bird population from invasive species is approximately $17 billion per year.
 Approximately $2.1 billion in forest products are lost each year to invasive plant pathogens, and a conservative estimate of the losses to livestock from exotic microbes and parasites was $9 billion per year in 2001.